the numbers you

 Winning Percentage Graphs

-The graphs below compare the Canuck ten game winning percentage during the current season with all thirty-plus years of their history.
+The graphs below compare the Canuck ten game winning percentage during the current season with all forty-plus years of their history.
 Notice how the team's historical performance starts strong, but gradually declines until mid-season before rebounding and peaking at the end of the season.

 Graphs per Season